 An important feature of healthcare processes (or services in general) is that the demand for resources is to a large extent unscheduled.
 As a consequence, there is a permanent mismatch between the demand for a treatment and the available capacity.
 Moreover, timely care is very important so interrupts are common in healthcare processes (the sense of urgency is almost always present).
 No wonder that healthcare is riddled with delays.
 No need to come up with a convincing example, we have all experienced that phenomenon.
 Delays are highly undesirable, not only from a psychological point of view (patient satisfaction) but also from an economic point of view.
 Government reimbursement systems are more and more based on a Justified Length of Stay (JLoS) system.
-DRG's (Diagnosis Related Groups) are characterized by a minimum and maximum length of stay (depending on parameters such as severity of the illness, age of the patient, \ldots).
+DRG's (Diagnosis Related Groups) are characterized by a minimum and maximum length of stay (depending on parameters such as severity of the illness, age of the patient, ...).
 If a patient is dismissed before the JLoS is over, the hospital still collects a full reimbursement.
 On the other hand, if the patient remains in care for a period which exceeds the limit of the JLoS, the hospital has to pay for the extra costs involved.
 The JLoS of a DRG is determined in function of a national average length of stay.
 The system stimulates hospitals to continuously improve their performance.
-Moreover, improper scheduling and malfunctioning logistical systems cause lengths of stay that are too long.
-Insurance companies may reject reimbursement of these "denied days" because the delay is not medically necessary Hall, Belson, Muralli and Dessouky (2006).
+Moreover, improper scheduling and malfunctioning logistical systems cause length of stays that are too long.
+Insurance companies may reject reimbursement of these "denied days" because the delay is not medically necessary [1].
 Delays also create a "hidden" hospital in analogy with the hidden company.
 In other words, such a hospital creates wasteful overhead.

-Hall (2006) coined the term patient flow.
+Hall et al. [2] coined the term patient flow.
 It represents the ability of the healthcare system to serve patients quickly, reliably and efficiently as they move through stages of care.
 Queue and delay analysis can produce dramatic improvements in medical performance, patient satisfaction and cost efficiency of healthcare.
 Healthcare systems can be represented as a complex queueing network.
 The queueing models are helpful to determine the capacity levels (and the allocation of capacity) needed to respond to demands in a timely fashion (minimizing the delay).
 There is a demand side (the patient mix and the associated variability in the arrival stream) and a supply side (the hospital resources such as surgeons, nurses, operating rooms, waiting rooms, recovery, imaging machines, laboratories) in any healthcare process.
 Moreover, both demand and supply are inherently stochastic.
 This stochastic nature creates disturbances and outages during the process.
 It is the combination of capacity analysis and variability that makes queueing theory so attractive.
 The major objective is to identify factors influencing the flow time of patients, to identify levers of improvement and to analyze trade-offs.
-In this article we try to address some of the issues mentioned above.